There seems to be so much controversy about crate training. Some people think it’s cruel, and others think it’s the only way to keep a dog.

 Once your dog is comfortable being left crated for an hour or so, you can begin leaving them crated while not at home.

-Don’t suddenly leap into crating them for the standard 9-5 work day!
-Dogs, very much unlike cats, are pack animals; such long duration are not natural to them.
-If you need to crate your dog while at work, be sure to gradually move up to it.
+Don’t suddenly leap into crating them for the standard 9-5 workday!
+Dogs, very much unlike cats, are pack animals; such a long duration is not natural to them.
+If you need to crate your dog while at work, be sure to move up to it gradually.

 Think 8-9 Hours is Too Long to Crate Your Dog?

 I won’t lie; this isn’t ideal.
 Hopefully, you can come home at lunchtime, or have a dog walker come in.
 Or if you are going to be gone for long periods of time, keep your dog blocked off in a room with access to water, some fun chew toys and a potty pad, and just leave the crate in there with the door to it open.